sbunver/Weighted-Directed-Graph/README.md

 An example of weighted directed graph implementation.
 It includes followings

-1. An implemantation of weighted directed
+1. An implemantation of weighted directed graph.
 2. Dijkstra shortest path algorithm on this implementation.
 3. A util function to find given graph is acyclic or not.